 - If you do your own recruitment and want to incorporate assessment into the process.

-- If you use one company for assessments and another for the recruitment, and instead want to streamline the process so that one company does both the assessment and the recruitment.
+- If you use one company for assessments and another for recruitment and instead want to streamline the process so that one company does both the assessment and the recruitment.

 - If you want to increase the performance of your workforce and their contribution to your business bottom line.